huanchen-stack/observerPolite/README.md

 Each Worker fetches the `robots.txt` files for both HTTP and HTTPS, and subsequently handles the tasks.
 A task involves:

-* Check if the path is scannable given the scheme, and capture any errors
+* Check if the path is scan-able given the scheme, and capture any errors
 * Perform a DNS lookup, and capture any errors
 * Establish a TCP connection, and capture any errors
 * Perform a TLS handshake (for HTTPS), and capture any errors